JacobBonner/JenkinsTutorial/README.md

 5. In the 'Build History' section, you should see a red 'X' next to build '#1', indicating that it failed.
 This is because the script that is executed in the 'Deploy' `stage` does not exist in the workspace yet.
 In order to fix this we need to add the script to the workspace of this Pipeline on the jenkins server.
     - From the directory `JenkinsTutorial/vagrant`, run the command `vagrant ssh jenkins_server`.
     - Now on the Jenkins server, run the command `sudo cp /vagrant/calculate-sum.sh /var/lib/jenkins/workspace/bring-it-together`, to copy the script to the Pipeline's workspace.
-    - Change the file permissions with the command `sudo chmod 777 /var/lib/jenkins/workspace/bring-it-together/calculate-sum.sh`, so that we can execute the script.
+    - Change the file permissions with the command `sudo chmod 777 /var/lib/jenkins/workspace/bring-it-together/calculate-sum.sh`, so that the the script can be executed.
+    - Run the command `exit` to return to your host machine.

 6. Now go back to the Jenkins UI and refresh the page.
 Now you should see 'Build with Parameters' instead of 'Build Now', because Jenkins has read the configuration written in the Pipieline code.
 Go ahead and hit that button to build, and enter values for the parameters before hitting 'Build' at the bottom of the page.

 7. Now there should be a second build under the 'Build History'.
 If you click on '#2' and go to the 'Console Log', the script we added to the workspace should now have executed, and the output for each stage will match what was described in step 3 of this section.

+8. Now return to the Jenkins Dashboard.
+You should see the new Pipeline `bring-it-together` listed under 'All' with the other two projects.

 With a foundation in Project and Pipelines, in the next part of this tutorial we will go into more detail on Builds.
 ___